-1. Bases will be 60 feet apart.
-Games will be played at base distances as fixed at the home field.

-2. Time out will automatically occur when any player has full and complete control of the ball at the end of a play anywhere within the dirt of the pitcher's mound.
-Base runners that are more than half-way to the next base will be allowed to continue to that base at their own risk.

-3. Time out will occur when requested by a player AND granted by the umpire.

-4. Base runners may advance only one base as a result of an overthrow to a base when the ball is deemed out of play by the umpire.
-However, if the ball is still in play as a result of an overthrow, wild pitch, passed ball or overthrow to the pitcher, base runners may continue to advance at their own risk until time is considered out.

-5. Base stealing: Base runners cannot lead.
-Base runners may leave the base at their own risk only after the ball has been delivered and has reached the batter (Rule 7.13).
-There are no limits on the number of "steals" in each half inning, including "steals" of home.

-6. Dropped 3rd Strike: A batter may attempt to advance to first base if the third strike is not caught provided that (1) first base is unoccupied or (2) first base is occupied with two out.
-A batter forfeits his/her opportunity to advance to first base when he/she enters the dugout or other dead ball area (Rule 6.09(b)).

-7. Obstruction by a fielder occurs when the fielder blocks off a base, base line or home plate from a base runner while not in possession of the ball (Rule 2.0).
+- 1. Bases will be 60 feet apart.
+Games will be played at base distances as fixed at the home field. - 2.
+Time out will automatically occur when any player has full and complete control of the ball at the end of a play anywhere within the dirt of the pitcher's mound.
+Base runners that are more than half-way to the next base will be allowed to continue to that base at their own risk. - 3.
+Time out will occur when requested by a player AND granted by the umpire. - 4.
+Base runners may advance only one base as a result of an overthrow to a base. - 5.
+Runner(s) may not advance on ANY overthrow by the catcher to any base or back to the pitcher.
+Note: If any runner(s) does advance safely on an overthrow, "time" will be called and the runner(s) will be returned to their previous base. - 6.
+Base stealing: Base runners cannot lead.
+Base runners may leave the base at their own risk only after the ball has been delivered and has reached the batter (Rule 7.13). - A team total of 3 successful "steals" will be allowed each half inning, with advancing on a passed ball or wild pitch counting as a "steal".
+Only one successful "steal" of home per inning may occur as part of the 3 successful steals/inning.
+Note: If after three successful steals any runner is successful, "Time" will be called and the runner(s) will be returned without penalty.
+If caught stealing, the runner is "out".
+Base runners may not advance an additional base on an overthrow by the catcher who is attempting to throw out a base runner stealing a base. - 7.
+Dropped 3rd Strike: A batter will NOT be able to advance to first base if the third strike is not caught. - 8.
+Obstruction by a fielder occurs when the fielder blocks off a base, base line or home plate from a base runner while not in possession of the ball (Rule 2.0).
 If a play is being made on the obstructed runner, or if the batter-runner is obstructed before touching first base, the ball is dead and all runners shall advance without liability to be put out, to the bases they would have reached, in the umpire's judgment, if there had been no obstruction.
 The obstructed runner shall be awarded at least one base beyond the base last legally touched by such runner, before the obstruction.
 Any preceding runners forced to advance by the award of bases as the penalty for obstruction shall advance without liability to be put out (Rule 7.06 (a)).
 If no play is being made on the obstructed runner, the play shall proceed until no further action is possible.
 The umpire shall then call "Time" and impose such penalties, if any, as in that umpire's judgment will nullify the act of obstruction (Rule 7.06 (b)).